group-2

 ⚡Quick Summary

-Do Indians need a visa to visit Switzerland?
+Do Indians need a visa for Switzerland?

 Yes, all Indian passport holders require a visa to visit Switzerland.

-Switzerland Tourist Visa Processing time
+Switzerland Visa Processing time

-Switzerland Tourist Visa Fees
+Switzerland Visa Fees

 Switzerland Visa Validity